micropython-IMU/micropython-fusion/README.md

 # micropython-fusion

-Sensor fusion calculating yaw, pitch and roll from the outputs of motion tracking devices.
+Sensor fusion calculating heading, pitch and roll from the outputs of motion tracking devices.
 This uses the Madgwick algorithm, widely used in multicopter designs for its speed and quality.
 An update takes about 1.6mS on the Pyboard.
 The original Madgwick study indicated that an update rate of 10-50Hz was adequate for accurate results, suggesting that the performance of this